dnadesign/silverstripe-campaign-schedule/README.md

 ```

 ### Alternative Installation
-This module currently relies on a fork of silverstripe/campaign-admin which adds a hook in the CmapaignAdmin controller.
-Also the module is not on Packagist yet.
-So to install, you need to require the modules via vcs.
+This module is not on Packagist yet, so to install, you need to require the modules via vcs.

 ```
 "require": {}
-    "silverstripe/campaign-admin": "dev-hooks as 1.8.0",
     "dnadesign/silverstripe-campaign-schedule": "dev-master",
 },
 "repositories": [
-    {
-        "type": "vcs",
-        "url": "git@github.com:dnadesign/silverstripe-campaign-admin.git"
-    },
     {
         "type": "vcs",
         "url": "git@github.com:dnadesign/silverstripe-campaign-schedule.git"